 - Human error or negligence

 - Process failures

 - Disruption of services

-- Assess your risks.
-Using your information asset catalog, examine which are at greatest risk of unauthorized access.
-Scrutinize every type of information and every vendor, system, network, software, and device to determine the risk it poses.
+Using your information asset catalog, examine the most significant risks for unauthorized access.
+Scrutinize every type of information, vendor, system, network, software, and device to determine its danger.

-A risk analysis, performed with the aid of a risk register, considers two main factors:
+A risk analysis, performed with the aid of a risk register (that is, a formal list of your organization’s risks), considers two main factors: